Table of Contents_

-If you want to make a bold cup of coffee on your stovetop, Moka pots are the way to go.
-Additionally, this coffee seems to be stronger than a drip coffee cup.
+If you want to make a bold cup of coffee on your stovetop, Moka pots are the way to go, so be sure to read about all the highest-rated Moka pots.
+Additionally, this coffee seems to be stronger than a drip coffee cup and we have a guide for you to learn how to brew coffee in a Moka pot.
 To determine the best time to take your pot off the stove, find out how does my coffee maker auto shut off and try to emulate this process.

 Moka pots use pressure from steam to brew your coffee, just like a steam-based espresso machine.
 However, the entire process differs from an espresso maker, and the device uses less than nine bars of pressure.
 Although coffee lovers often refer to this model as a stovetop espresso maker, a Moka pot does not brew espresso drinks.
 If you want a small-scale alternative to a drip coffee machine, learn how does a pod coffee maker work.